wp-plugins/dynamic-widgets/trunk/readme.txt

 Did you save the options?
 If you did, you may try to hit the (i) icon a bit to the right and read the text which appears below.

+= According to the featurelist I should be able to use a hierarchical structure in static pages, but I don't see it.
+Where is it? =

+You probably have more than 500 pages.
+Building a tree with so many pages slows down the performance of the plugin dramatically.
+To prevent time-out errors, the childs-function has been automatically disabled.

 = The plugin slows down the loading of a page dramatically.
 Can you do something about it? =

 Try setting the plugin to the 'OLD' method.
 You can do this by clicking on the 'Advanced >' link at the bottom of the Widgets Overview page and check the box next to 'Use OLD method'.
 See if that helps.
 Setting the plugin using the 'OLD' method comes with a downside unfortunately.
 It may leave you behind with a visible empty sidebar.

-= I want to check if the ‘OLD’ method suits me better, is there a way back if it doesn’t? =
+= I want to check if the 'OLD' method suits me better, is there a way back if it doesn't? =

 Yes!
 You can switch between FILTER and OLD method without any loss of widgets configuration or whatsoever.